The following terms are used within the Sun server documentation.

 out-of-band (OOB) system management

-Server management capability that is enabled when the operating system network drivers or the server are not functioning properly.
+Server management capability that is enabled when the operating system network drivers or the server is not functioning properly.

 A method used by a computer for checking that data received matches data sent.
 Also refers to information stored with data on a disk that enables the controller to rebuild data after a drive failure.